 Scholarly attempts to uncover truth within a spiritual tradition, especially one that has had a history of being closed, usually results in incomplete and often inaccurate information.
 This makes uncovering factually accurate folklore difficult if not downright impossible for the scholar/outsider.
 Thus the old adage, "Forget who said it, is there any truth to it" must surely be applied and relevant information must be sifted from the muck to find the diamonds.

 This can be remedied if one will make the conscious effort to apprentice oneself to a bona fide practitioner.
 The information given then will be of the highest merit however the downside to this is that usually an oath is given not to reveal such information to anyone else who is not recognized as an initiated practitioner of the same tradition.

 The cycle of the dog chasing its tail continues.

 Definition of Terms

 Part of this can be solved thru the understanding of accurate terminology and definition of terms.
 For the sake of clarity, it's often felt that one should define one's terms.
-Thus with Hoodoo and its related quasi-Spiritual & Sorcerous practices.
+Thus with Hoodoo and its related quasi-spiritual and sorcerous practices.
 If we look at a practice and relegate it to a known and accepted label, the discussion of the material will be much more agreeable and more easily processed due to the lack of confusion.
 Of course many will vary in opinions as to the validity and factual accuracy of said definitions given and I shall not apologize for this.
-I can only offer these definitons up as they relate to my own personal experiences and research.
+I can only offer these definitions as they relate to my own personal experiences and research.

-Obeah: A tradition of Caribbean Witchcraft that has origins among the Ashanti tribes of Africa.
-These Africans were deposited as slaves in Trinidad and Jamaica durign the slave trade days.
+Obeah: A tradition of Caribbean Witchcraft working with the dead that has origins among the Ashanti tribes of Africa.
+These Africans were deposited as slaves in Trinidad and Jamaica during the slave trade days.